 Crows are the perfect Halloween birds!
-Who knows why they came to be associated with spooky things.
+Who knows why they are associated with spooky things, but we love watching them and their behavior!

-Whether you want a non-spooky Halloween craft or you’re simply teaching the kids about birds, this paper crow craft is perfect.
+Whether you want a non-spooky Halloween craft or simply teach the kids about birds, this paper crow craft is perfect.
+It’s the newest addition to our Halloween crafts for kids, and we think it’s perfect for fall.

 Download our free printable template and make it with your little ones at home or at school!

-Easy Crow Craft
+Easy Crow Paper Craft

 This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.
 Read our disclosure policy.